sebbrn/yournews/README.md

 # yournews
-A webapp built with Vue to keep you up to date with your favourite topics
+A webapp built with Vue.js to keep you up to date with your favourite topics

 <p align="center">